u7117486/Assignment-Two/README.md

 # Assignment-Two

-Most important file are the Assignment-Two.html provided.
+The most important file is the Assignment-Two.html provided.
 The Assignment-Two.rmd is the raw code used to render the html.
 Clark_paper_data.csv contains the data for the Clark paper that was then utilised in the Assignment-Two.rmd - as was ocean_meta_data.csv and meta-data_ocean_meta.csv